Dennis Patrick Halpin

 Awards and Honors

-2015 Co-Winner of the Joseph L. Arnold Award for Outstanding Writing on Baltimore’s History, Baltimore City Historical Society
+Co-Winner of the Joseph L. Arnold Award for Outstanding Writing on Baltimore’s History, Baltimore City Historical Society, 2015

-2011-2012 Andrew W. Mellon Foundation Dissertation Completion Fellowship, Rutgers University
+Andrew W. Mellon Foundation Dissertation Completion Fellowship, Rutgers University, 2011-2012

-2010 Graduate Fellow, Rutgers Center for Historical Analysis
+Graduate Fellow, Rutgers Center for Historical Analysis, 2010

-2009 Andrew W. Mellon Foundation Summer Research Grant, Rutgers University
+Andrew W. Mellon Foundation Summer Research Grant, Rutgers University, 2009

-A Brotherhood of Liberty: Black Reconstruction and its Legacies in Baltimore, 1865-1920.
-Forthcoming June 2019 from the University of Pennsylvania Press.
+A Brotherhood of Liberty: Black Reconstruction and Its Legacies in Baltimore, 1865-1920.
+University of Pennsylvania Press, July 2019.

 - “‘For My Race Against All Political Parties’: Building a Radical African-American Activist Foundation in Baltimore, 1870s-1885.”
 Maryland Historical Magazine, Spring/Summer 2016, Volume 1: 86-107.